Bourj FC

 For the 2017-2018 season of the Second Division, they also used yellow and black vertical stripes for shirts, and black shorts, but black socks.
 This was changed to more traditional yellow shirts, black shorts and yellow socks in 2018-2019, which have remained standard until 2023.

-The alternative kits varied.
-Full red kits have been introduced as an alternative in 2023-2024.
 Full dark grey kits were used rarely in 2022-2023.
 Before, black shirts and black or yellow shorts and socks were used between 2018 and 2023.

 Orange shirts, white shorts and orange socks were used during the 2017-2018 season.
 Full orange kits were also used before 2017, as well as pink shirts with white or black shorts.

-Current squad (as of August 2023)
+Current squad (as of April 2025)

 No. |